tsaekao/npm-demo/API.md

  values are permitted, even when the typeset is qualified as `REQUIRED`.
  Therefore, the `REQUIRED` qualifier has the same effect as the `EXPECTED` qualifier.

+Also note that if the qualifier is `OPTIONAL` or `TRUTHY`, then `undefined` will be a permitted value, even though it is not a JSON value.

 **Kind**: static constant of [<code>types</code>](#rtvref.types)
 **See**: [qualifiers](#rtvref.qualifiers)